mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

   <img width="480" height="252" src="/public/tutorials/django-oscar-new-app/OscarBoutiquesList.png">
 </p>
 ### Template for boutique details
-Now that we can list our boutique elements lets add page where user can view details of any given boutique.
-Similar to previous template create a new HTML file `/src/templates/boutique/boutique_details.html` with following code:
+Now that we have a page with a list our boutique elements let's add page where user can view details of any given boutique.
+Similarly to the listing template, let's create a new HTML file `/src/templates/boutique/boutique_details.html` with following code:

 {% highlight html+django %}{% raw %}